An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: Canonical quantization scheme: Lagrangian formalism

-From both the above methods, the basic brackets (cf. (17), (59)) turn out to be {\it exactly} the same.
-Thus, the basic brackets (17) and (59) are hidden, in a subtle way, in the continuous symmetry transformations of the theory itself.\\
+\item by exploiting the definition of momenta from the Lagrangian density. \end{enumerate} From both the above methods, the basic brackets [cf. (11), (62)] turn out to be {\it exactly} the same.
+Thus, the basic brackets (11) and (62) are hidden, in a subtle way, in the continuous symmetry transformations of our present interacting Hodge theory itself.

-{\bf { 7.
-Conclusions}}\\
+\section{Conclusions}

-The central result of our present investigation is the derivation of the basic canonical brackets by exploiting the continuous symmetry transformations that are present in the interacting 2D Abelian 1-form gauge theory with Dirac fields.
-These brackets exist amongst the creation and annihilation operators that appear in the normal mode expansions of the basic fields of the theory.
+The central result of our present investigation is the derivation of the basic canonical brackets by exploiting the continuous symmetry transformations that are present in the {\it interacting} 2D Abelian 1-form gauge theory with Dirac fields.
+These brackets exist amongst the creation and annihilation operators that appear in the normal mode expansions of the basic dynamical fields of the interacting theory.
 In our present endeavor, the key ideas that have been exploited are the spin-statistics theorem, normal ordering (in the expressions for the charges) and continuous symmetry transformations.
-The last of the above ideas is a novel one and it differs from the standard method of canonical quantization scheme where the (graded) Poisson-brackets are elevated to the (anti-) commutators in addition to the spin-statistics theorem and normal ordering.
+The last of the above ideas is a {\it novel} one and it differs from the standard method of canonical quantization scheme where the {\it classical} (graded) Poisson-brackets (with the {\it mathematical} definition of the canonical momenta) are promoted to the {\it quantum} (anti)commutators in addition to the spin-statistics theorem and normal ordering.

-It should be noted that, in some of the standard text books (see, e.g. [12]), the canonical brackets amongst the creation and annihilation operators have been obtained by exploiting the Poincar{\' e} operators (like momenta and angular momenta) which are generators of the global {\it spacetime} transformations (i.e. translations plus Lorentz rotations).
+It should be noted that, in some of the standard text books (see, e.g. [14]), the canonical brackets amongst the creation and annihilation operators have been obtained by exploiting the Poincar{\' e} operators (like momenta and angular momenta) which are generators of the global {\it spacetime} transformations (i.e. translations plus Lorentz rotations).
 In our case, however, we have exploited only the continuous {\it internal} symmetry transformations connected with the BRST formalism.
-These continuous symmetry transformations are needed to prove that the 2D QED with Dirac fields is a field-theoretic model for the Hodge theory [9] where the above symmetry transformations (and corresponding charges) provide a physical realizations of the de Rham cohomological operators of differential geometry (see, e.g. [13-15]).
+These continuous symmetry transformations are needed to prove that the 2D QED with Dirac fields is a field-theoretic model for the Hodge theory [8,9] where the above symmetry transformations (and corresponding charges) provide the physical realizations of the de Rham cohomological operators of differential geometry (see, e.g. [8,9,4]).